 Tolkien and Lewis were drinking buddies who drew their inspiration from the carnage and cacophony of WW1 battle.
 Kurt Vonnegut was actually a POW in Dresden when it was bombed… He was housed at Schlachthof fünf.

-Oliver Wendell Holmes, arguably one of the greatest legal minds in US history, put it in his will that the first title on his headstone would be Captain and Brevet Colonel, 20th Mass Vol Inf. during the Civil War.
+Supreme Court Assoc.
+Justice, Oliver Wendell Holmes, arguably one of the greatest legal minds in U.S. history, put it in his will that the first title on his headstone would be Captain and Brevet Colonel, 20th Mass Vol Inf. during the Civil War.

 Combat is where he learned his sense of Justice.
 It was the defining period of his life.
 Holmes enlisted as a Private, was wounded 3 times and promoted to Brevet Colonel before war’s end.

-I’m not saying to toss your prescriptions, a lot of that crap will screw you up even worse if you just stop taking it, I’m just suggesting you see if there is something better, and less toxic.
+I’m not suggesting anyone toss their prescriptions, doing that could screw you up even worse if you just stop taking it, I’m just suggesting you see if there is something better, and less toxic.

 Don’t get all caught up in whether it is good enough if anyone cares about what you have to say or how many drafts you go through.
 Just keep putting one boot in front of the other and, you will take the objective.

 It is the process that has therapeutic qualities.
-Even if no one else ever reads your words, expressing them will probably help… it won’t hurt.
+Even if no one else ever reads your words, expressing them will help… it won’t hurt.

 If you want to publish, there are publications who are interested in your words.
 Just Remember that if a piece doesn’t get published, it is not always because it isn’t good.
 Topic and timing are a major consideration for most publications.